National Museum Of American Jewish HistoryCurrently Open [Closes at 05:30 pm]

 - Time Required: 02:30 Hrs

-- Tags: History Museum, Family And Kids, Photo Gallery, Specialty Museum
+- Tags: History Museums, Family And Kids, Photo Gallery, Specialty Museums

 It’s always a fascinating to hear the same story told through different perspectives, to see the same world through different eyes.
 Here, in the historic centre of Philadelphia, in the middle of all the stories told by the major landmarks of American history, the Jewish experience and evolution is commemorated in a special museum.
 Through thousands of documents and images and a number of films and interactive exhibits, the museum chronologically explains the impact the Jewish community has had on the USA and vice versa – politically, socially and militarily.
 Its highly informative and evocative exhibits have been gathered since 1976, growing from a humble collection of 40 items to an irreplaceable treasure of 20000+.
 What’s truly fascinating is the way the museum also captures the struggle to maintain Jewish identity in a culture that is fast becoming homogenous.
 If you love history and if you love stories, don’t miss this place.